StructuReiser: A Structure-preserving Video Stylization Method: Limitations

 \section{Limitations}

-Although our approach represents an improvement over the current state-of-the-art in diffusion-based as well as keyframe-based video stylization methods, we have identified certain limitations in its application.
+Although our approach represents an improvement over the current state-of-the-art in both diffusion-based and keyframe-based video stylization methods, we have identified certain limitations in its application.

 In style transfer methods, there exists a delicate balance between maintaining fidelity to the features of the style exemplar images and preserving the structural characteristics present in the content that is being stylized.
-Current state-of-the-art in keyframe-based video stylization mainly emphasizes fidelity to the original features in the style image.
-In our approach we aim to produce the stylized content aligned both with the style exemplar as well as with the structural characteristics of the target video sequence.
-Although we enable the user to find a right balance between style and structure using parameters~$\lambda_c$ and~$t$, we acknowledge that in some situations decreasing the fidelity to the style features may be perceived as a potential limitation.
+The current state-of-the-art in keyframe-based video stylization mainly emphasizes fidelity to the original features in the style image.
+Our approach aims to produce stylized content that aligns both with both the style exemplar and the structural characteristics of the target video sequence.
+Although we enable users to find the right balance between style and structure using parameters~$\lambda_s$ and~$t$, we acknowledge that in some situations, decreasing the fidelity to the style features may be perceived as a~potential limitation.

-Our method achieves comparable training time as the approach of Futshik et al.~\shortcite{futschik_stalp_2021} which is relatively long and thus can limit the possibility to perform interactive updates that are available, e.g., in the method of Texler et al.~\shortcite{texler_interactive_2020}.
-To address this drawback, in future work we plan to combine Texler et al.'s rapid patch-based training strategy with the calculation of VGG loss in a full-frame setting.
+Our method achieves training times comparable to the approach of Futshik et al.~\shortcite{futschik_stalp_2021} which is relatively long and can limit the possibility for interactive updates available in methods like that of Texler et al.~\shortcite{texler_interactive_2020}.
+To address this drawback, in future work we plan to combine Texler et al.'s rapid patch-based training strategy with the calculation of the \emph{style} loss in a full-frame setting.

-In our proposed workflow, a user is expected to select a keyframe that will be used for training.
-Although certain guidelines can be followed, a mechanism that would enable automatic selection of suitable keyframes could simplify the preparation phase.
+In our proposed workflow, the user is expected to select a keyframe that will be used for training.
+Although certain guidelines can be followed, a mechanism that enables automatic selection of suitable keyframes could simplify the preparation phase.